msftcangoblowm/logging-strict/docs/getting_started/usage.rst

    setup_logging_yaml(str_yaml)

-To learn more about building UI apps that have `multiprocessing.pool.ProcessPool` workers, check out the `asz` source code
+To learn more about building UI apps that have :py:class:`multiprocessing.pool.Pool` workers, check out the `asz` source code

 Whats next